Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ Webhosting - Linux for Server Administration - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 ^ If fails, check port and bindIp in `/etc/mongod.conf` have 127.0.0.1 and 27017.
 If you have special characters like "!", you have to encode into URI (! is %21).
 ^ We are using single quotes to reduce the chances of the shell interpreting and rewriting characters when inside double quotes.

+- **Authentication is disabled by default** when you install MongoDB.
+This is one of the most common and dangerous misconfigurations.
+Hackers often scan new servers for mongo and try to ransom the data.
+Without authentication, hackers can log into your Mongo database without needing credentials then have full permission to read/write/delete databases.
 	- Enable authorization for the mongo daemon (so that you can't just run `mongosh` or `mongo` then be able to show any databases):
 	```
 	sudo vi /etc/mongod.conf
 	```

 	- Add or strip comment (be careful with spacing otherwise starting service will say illegal map value for a YAML config file):
 	```
 	security:
 	  authorization: enabled
 	```

 	- Restart mongo service so the settings apply:
 	```
 	sudo systemctl restart mongod
 	```